Excellent retail associates drive successful retail stores.

 - Ability to multitask

 - Inventory knowledge

-A good retail associate requires a number of skills and qualifications.
+A good retail associate requires a number of skills.
 If you can find someone with a great attitude and the desire to learn, most of these retail skills can be taught.

 Empathy is recognizing, sharing, and feeling another person's emotions and thoughts.
 Retail associates need empathy to understand the needs of their customers as well as their fellow employees.